K4R-IAI/NonFoodKG/README.md

 # Querying the knowledge graph

-The knowledge graph is publicly available here and on <a href="https://triply.cc/">triply</a>, many thanks to the <a href="https://krr.cs.vu.nl/">knowledge representation and reasoning group at the Vrije Universiteit Amsterdam</a>.
+The knowledge graph is publicly available here and on <a href="https://triply.cc/">triply</a>, many thanks to the <a href="https://krr.cs.vu.nl/">knowledge representation and reasoning group</a> at the Vrije Universiteit Amsterdam.

 It can be queried easily: <a href="http://grlc.io/api-git/K4R-IAI/NonFoodKG/SPARQLfiles/">Try out some predefined queries with grlc</a>.